mohammad-oghli/FlaskFM/readme.md

 `$env:FLASK_APP = "app"`

-You can run flask app on your local host by executing this command on your terminal:
+You can run flask webservice on your local host by executing this command on your terminal:

 `flask run`